arkency/posts/posts/2019-09-23-heuristics-for-choosing-bounded-context-for-an-event-handler.md

 newsletter: :skip
 ---

 Some time ago I was implementing a feature.
-As part of this, I was of course writing a bunch of event handlers.
+As part of this I was, of course, writing a bunch of event handlers.
-At some point I've realized I didn't put much thought when choosing the bounded context to which the event handlers should belong.
-It was mostly driven by intuition or or some mechanical routine that upfront design.
+At some point, I've realized I didn't put much thought when choosing the bounded context to which the event handlers should belong.
+It was mostly driven by intuition or some mechanical routine that upfront design.

 <!-- more -->